kreicer/kreicer/README.md

 [![Header](https://github.com/kreicer/kreicer/blob/main/assets/header.png)](https://www.linkedin.com/in/lulukreicer)

-## I am a system administrator who learns the basics of DevOps practice and programming.
+## I am a system engineer who learns the DevOps practice and programming.

 ### Workin on
 Self-hosted Discord bot written on Python with DB or/and API connection.